clojure-grimoire/grimoire/resources/1.6.0/clojure.core/ex-info/docstring.md

-Create an instance of ExceptionInfo, a RuntimeException subclassthat carries a map of additional data.
+Create an instance of ExceptionInfo, a RuntimeException subclass that carries a map of additional data.